lilsliceofbread/c89_nolib/readme.md

 # X11 (linux) implementation

-this implementation does not use libc, however libX11.so requires it so running `ldd` on the executable shows libc.so
+NOTE: this implementation does not use libc, however X11 requires it so running `ldd game` shows libc.so as linked

+only works on 64-bit (to add additional support must change assembly in syscalls.S)

-requires: `sudo apt install libx11-dev linux-headers-generic`
+requirements: `sudo apt install libx11-dev linux-headers-generic`

 build with: `chmod +x ./build_x11.sh` and `./build_x11.sh`